Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 **Expected result**

-1. The extarnal USB keyboard is detected in OS.
+1. The external USB keyboard is detected in OS.
 1. All standard keyboard keys generate the correct keycodes and events as per their labels.
 1. Key combinations are detected correctly.